aave-dao/gho-origin/src/contracts/sgho/precision_analysis/PRECISION.md

 ### Math Library Rounding

 - All asset/share conversions use OpenZeppelin's `Math.mulDiv` with explicit rounding direction.
-- The contract typically uses `Math.Rounding.Floor` for user-facing operations to prevent over-issuance.
+- The contract typically uses `Math.Rounding.Floor` for index update operations to prevent over-issuance.

 ---